 The Detachment of Maryland has also proudly provided the National Organization with 6 National Commanders throughout the years.

 To strengthen the four pillars of The American Legion- Preserving American traditions and values, Improving the quality of life for our nation's children, Caring for veterans and their families, and Teaching the fundamentals of good citizenship.

 At all levels, Sons support The American Legion in promoting a wide variety of programs.
 Sons assist their posts in other activities such as Veterans programs, Veterans Administration home and hospital volunteerism, Children Youth projects and fundraising.

-Proud possessors of a priceless heritage, we male descendants of veterans of the Great Wars, associate ourselves together as "Sons of The American Legion" for the following purposes:
+Proud possessors of a priceless heritage, we male descendants of veterans of all wars, associate ourselves together as "Sons of The American Legion" for the following purposes: